creativeaura/initium/README.md

 ## Grunt

-The project is using GruntJS to automate alot of development task to save developer time.
+The project is using `GruntJS` to automate alot of development task to save developer time.
 We have added some handle grunt tasks like

-- grunt watch      (This will compile your less/css, coffeescript on file save and reload your browser automatically.
+This command will watch for your changes to files compile your less/css, coffeescript on file save and reload your browser automatically.
 It will also run your tests and other tasks like jslint.

+    grunt watch

-- grunt server     (This will start a http server and server /app folder on port 9001)
+This will start a http server and server /app folder on port 9001

+    grunt server

-- grunt production (This will start a http server and server /production folder on port 9002)
+This will start a http server and server /production folder on port 9002

+    grunt production

-- grunt build      (This command will compile and copy all your production files to production folder.
-This will also remove all files you don't need for production like less, coffesscript files.)
+This command will compile and copy all your production files to production folder.
+This will also remove all files you don't need for production like less, coffesscript files.

+    grunt build

 ## CSS